terencezl/terencezl.github.io/_posts/2023-12-27-pools-and-pipeline-with-tokio-part-i.md

 ## To be Continued...
 The Streaming Model

 Earlier we discussed that, if the multi-worker pool behaves like a processing queue instead of a server, the bridge to parallelism was implied and provided.
-I will spec out that design in a separate post.
+I will spec out that design in a separate post - ([Part II](/blog/2023/12/27/pools-and-pipeline-with-tokio-part-i/)).